hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     <ol type="a">
       <li>Select <b>View</b> | <b>Run</b> in Visual Studio Code.</li>
       <li>In the <b>RUN AND DEBUG</b> drop down menu, select the top option, <b>Debug (Edge)</b>, and then press F5.
 The project will build and run.
+Among other things, a new node_modules folder will be created in the project root.
 This process may take a couple of minutes.
 Eventually, Teams opens in a browser with a prompt to add your tab app.</li>
       <li>Select <b>Add</b>.</li>
       <li>To stop debugging and uninstall the app, select <b>Run</b> | <b>Stop Debugging</b> in Visual Studio Code.</li>
     </ol>